Developers VidTech

 Key needs:

-• Analytics UX that integrates with your service
+• Observability and Analytics UX that integrates with your service

 • Data and authentication are separated for each customer (multi-tenant)